How to become a Pitch Coach? - Coach Foundation

 Understanding what a pitch is and how it works is the first step.
 A rise is simply a way of communicating your ideas to others concisely and persuasively.

-How to become a Pitch Coach? pitch coach
+How to become a Pitch Coach? - Coach Foundation

 It is important to remember that a pitch is not a sales pitch; instead, it is an opportunity to share your ideas and get feedback from others.